Sylvain59650/clipboard-interaction/README.md

 - characteristics
-  - work on IE11, Firefox & Chrome
+  - work on IE9+, Firefox 60+ & Chrome 66+, no tests done on other browsers or older versions,
+- you can <a href="https://sylvain59650.github.io/clipboard-interaction/demo/index.html">test online</a> with your old browser

 ## Installation